Murdoch University: Academic profile

 Murdoch University is a research-intensive institution and a member of Innovative Research Universities Australia (IRU Australia).

-According to The Australian, The Graduate Careers Council of Australia found that Murdoch journalism graduates rated satisfaction with their course at a level within the top five nationally.
+According to The Australian, the Graduate Careers Council of Australia found that Murdoch journalism graduates rated satisfaction with their course at a level within the top five nationally.

 Murdoch University is the founder of the ACICIS (Australian Consortium for 'In-Country' Indonesian Studies) Study Indonesia program, a non-profit consortium of Australian universities that was established in 1994 to coordinate semester-long study programs at partner universities in Yogyakarta and Malang in Indonesia, for Australian university students.

-The Theology programme at Murdoch was, until its controversial closure in 2021, the most integrated of any Australian public University and included a full complement of staff working on-site.
+The Theology programme at Murdoch was, until its controversial closure in 2021, the most integrated of any Australian public university and included a full complement of staff working on-site.

 The university is one of the partners in the Western Australian Pregnancy Cohort (Raine) Study, one of the largest cohorts of pregnancy, childhood, adolescence and early adulthood to be carried out anywhere in the world.

 The Australian National Phenome Centre (ANPC), led by Murdoch University, is a world-leading research institute in metabolic phenotyping, as well as the only facility of its kind in the southern hemisphere.
 The ANPC is led by Professor Jeremy K. Nicholson, one of the most renowned academic in the areas of metabolomics.
 During the COVID-19 pandemic, researchers at Murdoch University were at the forefront of studying the long-term biochemistry and symptomatology of the coronavirus, including the discovery of distinct blood signatures of patients who contracted the virus.

 The university's work with conservation management has including the protection of dugongs through drone-tracking devices, and the use of space technology to track movement patterns of vulnerable whale sharks.
 Murdoch researchers also work to protect the endangered native black cockatoos.

 Murdoch was the subject of an ABC Four Corners report on selling of placements and the associated student visas to seemingly unqualified people including those who had been previously rejected for Australian visas.
 Subsequently, the Department of Home Affairs increased Murdoch's risk rating.

 Asia Research Centre and Indo-Pacific Research Centre

 The Asia Research Centre, founded in 1991, produced multi-disciplinary research in politics, political economy, modes of governance, social change, and policy making.
 Its distinctive contribution to the research debate is based on the proposition that these factors have their roots in broader processes of conflict and change in society that are connected to the advance of market economies.
 The centre encompasses researchers from across Murdoch University.
 It also regularly engages in collaboration with researchers from other universities around the world.

 In 2022, Murdoch University launched the Indo-Pacific Research Centre as the successor of the Asia Research Centre.
 The new centre facilitates innovative and policy-relevant research on security, conflict, development, and the environment in the Indo-Pacific region.
-As of 2024, Prof Jacqueline Lo is the director of the Indo-Pacific Research Centre.
+As of 2024, Professor Jacqueline Lo is the director of the Indo-Pacific Research Centre.